0glabs/0g-da-client/docs/overview-1/storage/assignment.md

 Since the DA nodes will allow a range of `ChunkLength` values, as long as they satisfy the constraints of the protocol, it is necessary for there to be consensus on the `ChunkLength` that is in use for a particular blob and quorum.
 For this reason, the `ChunkLength` is included in the `BlobQuorumParam` which is hashed to create the merkle root contained in the `BatchHeaderHash` signed by the DA nodes.

-### Rollup Smart Contract

-When the rollup confirms its blob against the ZGDA batch, it checks that the `QuorumThreshold` for the blob is greater than the `AdversaryThreshold`.
-This means that if the `ChunkLength` determined by the disperser is invalid, the batch cannot be confirmed as a sufficient number of nodes will not sign.